The Absolute Grothendieck Conjecture is false for Fargues-Fontaine Curves: Introduction

 Given the fundamental role which $p$-adic Hodge Theory plays in Mochizuki's work on Grothendieck's conjecture (see \cite{mochizuki96-gconj}, \cite{mochizuki99} and his subsequent works on related questions) some readers may perhaps find it surprising that the absolute Grothendieck conjecture fails for the fundamental curves of $p$-adic Hodge Theory!
 In some sense the point is that these curves themselves have distinguishable $p$-adic Hodge theories.
+Let me also say that this paper grew out of my philosophy of combining Anabelian Geometry, Perfectoid Geometry and Modern $p$-adic Hodge Theory (see \cite{joshi-formal-groups} for additional evidence in this direction).
+This philosophy has recently led me to a construction of arithmetic and adelic Teichmuller spaces (see \cite{joshi-teich}).
+As is detailed in \cite[\S 8.12]{joshi-teich-rosetta}, the main theorem of this paper provides a natural geometric genesis and meaning for Mochiuzki's Indeterminacy Ind1 \cite[Theorem 3.11, Page 575]{mochizuki-iut3}.

 I would like to thank: Peter Scholze, Laurent Fargues, Taylor Dupuy for some correspondence; Yuichiro Hoshi, Shinichi Mochizuki for some conversations around Grothendieck's Conjecture.